wangunuxe/NetPractice/README.md

 2. convert demical number to binary number and convert binary number to demical number

 # Instructions
+1. First, download the ffle attached to the project’s page
+2. Then, extract the files into any folder of your choice.
-1. first run “python3 -m http.server 49242” in the terminal
+3. run “python3 -m http.server 49242” in the terminal of this folder.
-2. Copy the lien http://localhost:49242 to the google browser
+5. Copy the lien http://localhost:49242 to the google browser.
+This step will launch a web server and open the interface in the google browser.
+6. practice by entering your login in the field to use your personal configuration.
+7. use the "evaluation" tab to generate a random configuration, also suitable for evaluations
+8. There are 10 levels for training.
+For each level, a non-fonctioning network diagram is displayed.
+There are two buttons we can use :[Check again] to verify whether your conffguration is correct;[Get my config] to download your conffguration whenever you need to; you will need it when submitting your assignment.When you have successfully completed a level, a new button will appear.
+Click this button to proceed to the next level.

 # Resources
 ## Local Area Network(LAN) VS Subnet